-In January 2019, the Company entered into an at-the-market program (the "ATM Program").
-Pursuant to the ATM Program, under a Form S-3 shelf registration statement that was declared effective by the SEC in December 2018, the Company may, at its option, offer and sell shares of its Common Stock from time to time for an aggregate offering price of up to \$20.0 million.
+In January 2019, the Company entered into an at-the-market program (the "ATM Program") with B. Riley FBR Inc. Pursuant to the ATM Program, under a Form S-3 shelf registration statement that was declared effective by the SEC in December 2018, the Company may, at its option, offer and sell shares of its Common Stock from time to time for an aggregate offering price of up to \$20.0 million.
 The Company will pay the sales agent a commission of up to 3.0% of the gross proceeds from any future sales of such shares.
+On July 30, 2020, the Company notified B. Riley FBR Inc. that it was terminating the ATM Program in accordance with its terms, effective as of August 4, 2020.

-The Company did not sell any shares of its Common Stock pursuant to the ATM program during the three months ended March 31, 2020 and 2019.
+The Company did not sell any shares of its Common Stock pursuant to the ATM program during each of the three and six months ended June 30, 2020 and 2019, respectively.